RookieOven/rookieoven/_posts/2015-11-12-making-new-friends.md

 title: Making new friends
 author: 1
 layout: post
-description: RookieOven has been making friends with Sit Alex Ferguson coming to see the coworking space and some tenants meeting First Minister Nicola Sturgeon in Govan
+description: RookieOven has been making friends with Sir Alex Ferguson coming to see the coworking space and some tenants meeting First Minister Nicola Sturgeon in Govan
 headerImage: /images/blog/sir-alex-ferguson.jpg
 permalink: /2015/11/12/making-new-friends
 categories: